Josiah Whitney

-Josiah Dwight Whitney (November 23, 1819 – August 18, 1896) was an American geologist, professor of geology at Harvard University (from 1865), and chief of the California Geological Survey (1860–1874).
-Through his travels and studies in the principal mining regions of the United States, Whitney became the foremost authority of his day on the economic geology of the U.S. Mount Whitney, the highest point in the contiguous 48 United States, and the Whitney Glacier, the first confirmed glacier in the United States, on Mount Shasta, were both named after him by members of the Survey.
+Josiah Dwight Whitney (November 23, 1819 – August 18, 1896) was an American geologist, professor of geology at Harvard University, and chief of the California Geological Survey (1860–1874).
+Through his travels and studies in the principal mining regions of the United States, Whitney became the foremost authority of his day on the economic geology of the U.S. Mount Whitney, the highest point in the contiguous United States, and the Whitney Glacier, the first confirmed glacier in the United States, on Mount Shasta, were both named after him by members of the Survey.

-Early years
+Early life and education

 Whitney was born November 23, 1819, in Northampton, Massachusetts, the oldest of 12 children.

 His father was Josiah Dwight Whitney (1786–1869) of the New England Dwight family.
 His mother was Sarah Williston (1800–1833).

-He was the brother of grammarian and lexicographer William Dwight Whitney (1827–1894).
+He was the brother of grammarian and lexicographer William Dwight Whitney (1827–1894) and librarian James Lyman Whitney.
 He was educated at a series of schools in Northampton, Plainfield, Round Hill, New Haven and Andover.
 In 1836, he entered Yale University where he studied chemistry, mineralogy and astronomy.

+Career

 After graduation in 1839, he continued to study chemistry in Philadelphia, and in 1840 he joined a geologic survey of New Hampshire as an unpaid assistant to Charles T. Jackson.

 In 1841, he was preparing to enter Harvard Law School, when he happened to hear a lecture on geology by Charles Lyell.
 He decided to change career plans and sailed to Europe in 1842 to continue his studies in science.
 For the next five years he traveled through Europe and studied chemistry and geology in France and Germany.

 When Whitney returned home in 1847, he and John Wells Foster were hired to assist Charles T. Jackson in making a federal survey of the Lake Superior land district of northern Michigan which was about to become a major copper and iron mining region.
 When Jackson was dismissed from the survey, Foster and Whitney completed it in 1850 and the final report was published under their names.
 Building on this experience, Whitney became a mining consultant, and eventually wrote the book, Metallic Wealth of the United States (1854).
 It was considered to be the standard reference for the next 15 years.

 During the 1850s, Whitney participated in geological surveys of Iowa, Illinois, and Wisconsin.
 He was appointed state chemist and professor in the Iowa State University in 1855, and together with James Hall, he issued reports on Iowa's geological survey (1858–1859).
 In 1858–1860, he took part in the survey of the lead region of the Upper Missouri River, publishing, again with Hall, a report in 1862.
 The American Philosophical Society elected him to membership in 1863.